 A Christmas Carol (1951) There are over a dozen renditions of the Dickens classic, A Christmas Carol, or Scrooge, and I have reviewed several of them here at Ruthless.
-There is one omission, A Christmas Carol (1951)and this particular edition may very well be the best of the best, when all things are considered.
+There is one omission, A Christmas Carol (1951) and this particular edition may very well be the best of the best, when all things are considered.
 At Ruthless, we love these musty old classics, not because of the message of the redemption, but because Scrooge is our personal hero, that is, until, he is ruined by hordes of do-gooders, religious fanatics and relatives that want to separate him from his wealth.
 Like all the other Scrooge movies, the redemption comes at a price, Believe -or-else!, a time-honored tradition.

-For those who are not familiar with the story, here is a synopsis: Ebenezer Scrooge was a money lender and a loner who did not believe in or celebrate Christmas.
+For those who are not familiar with the story, here is a synopsis: Ebenezer Scrooge was a moneylender and a loner who did not believe in or celebrate Christmas.
 Because of this lack of belief, Scrooge was visited on Christmas Eve by four spirits.
-First by his deceased partner, Marley, and then by three other spirits those of Christmas Past, Present, and Future.
+First by his deceased partner, Marley, and then by three other spirits, those of Christmas Past, Present, and Future.
 The purpose of the visits was to convince Scrooge to reflect on his life and behavior, experience redemption, and to emerge from the experience a believer in Christmas and a generous and changed man.

 This movie is over 60 years old, but has aged beautifully as the acting, the lighting, the editing, the musical score, the thorough backstory and the timing, deliver to the viewer a depth not reached in other versions.
 Especially effective was the stark black and white contrast, because instead of making the film look dated, it did just the opposite, enhancing the cold misery and the horror in grand noir style.
 No one suffered more from cruel self-reflection than this Scrooge, Alastair Sim, perhaps the most awesome actor to ever fulfill this role.
-This hard-hitting version revealed more vividly the events that shaped Scrooge’s actions and attitudes as portrayed by the Ghost of Christmas Past.
+This hard-hitting version revealed more vividly the events that shaped Scrooge’s actions and attitudes, as portrayed by the Ghost of Christmas Past.

 The supporting acting cast was magnificent, but Alastair Sim carried this movie with his unbelievable acting skills.
 I’ve watched George C. Scott, Patrick Stewart and other minor players, but nothing came close to the dazzling performance that Alastair Sim gave us here.
-Throughout the film Alastair portrayed a vast range of emotions and was equally effective as a heartless miser or as a twitching, jerking, non-repentant emotional wreck.
-He sneered, he snarked, he shamed and he groveled, all with the same incomparable excellence.
+Throughout the film, Alastair portrayed a vast range of emotions and was equally effective as a heartless miser or as a twitching, jerking, non-repentant emotional wreck.
+He sneered, he snarked, he shamed, and he groveled, all with the same incomparable excellence.

-Alastair was Scrooge, and that’s a bold statement considering the great George C. Scott also starred in the 1984 role of the Dicken’s classic.
+Alastair was Scrooge, and that’s a bold statement considering the great George C. Scott also starred in the 1984 role of the Dickens’s classic.
 Standouts in the supporting cast included Kathleen Harrison as Scrooge’s long-suffering Housekeeper, but no one in the history of cinema played the I’m not dead yet card better than Michael Hordern, as Marley, who eclipsed performances by Abe Vigoda and even the man on the cart in Monty Python’s Holy Grail.

 In addition to the splendid acting and cinematography, what really put this version over the top was the effective storytelling done within the 85-minute time frame.
 Brian Desmond-Hurst and Noel Langley combined to tie in the Industrial Revolution with Dickens story to give the best explanation ever as to why Scrooge was the way he was.
 All of this is folded nicely into the chapter when Scrooge was visited by the Ghost of Christmas past.
 This quality work of this excellent version of A Christmas Carol made it the best of the lot, a remarkable achievement for a film this long of tooth.
-This film was everything that It’s a Wonderful Life was not, and should be the standard bearer for all Christmas classics.
+This film was everything that It’s a Wonderful Life was not, and should be the standard-bearer for all Christmas classics.

 Special Scenes: